Peter-8312/TextSimplifier/README.md

   ## 💻 Technologies Used
 - **Java** – Core language used for building the application logic
 - **GloVe Word Embeddings** – Used for finding semantically similar words
-- **Google-1000 Word List** – Reference for identifying common/simple words
+- **Google-1000 Word List** – Reference for identifying common words
 - **File I/O (Java)** – Reading and writing plain text files
 - **Collections Framework** – For managing and processing word data
 - **String Manipulation** – Parsing and simplifying text content